-- 1. Falling object.
-Lab 4, Tuesday Oct.
-5, due Wed.
-Oct.
-13. An object (possibly a person) is released from a helocopter which is at rest (hovering 1000 meters above the ground).
+1. Falling object.
+Lab 4.
+An object (possibly a person) is released from a helocopter which is at rest (hovering 1000 meters above the ground).
 The object falls toward the earth.
 Assume that the only forces acting on the object are gravity (with a force of mg) and air resistance, which is assumed to be proportional to the cube of the velocity, with proportionality constant 0.05.
-Assume the mass m of the object is m = 50 kg., and the acceleration due to gravity is constant during the fall at $g = -9.81 m/s^2$.
+Assume the mass m of the object is m = 50 kg, and the acceleration due to gravity is constant during the fall at $g = -9.81 m/s^2$.
 (NOTE: The choice of g as -9.81 instead of +9.81 means I must have chosen UP as the positive direction.
 This is important for interpretation of the solution.
 Think also what it means for the sign of the air resistance force.)
 Does the differential equation change if the object is going up versus down?
 What is the velocity as a function of time?
-What is the height as a function of time.
-What is the "long-term" behavior of the velocity? - 10-12-10 update: Mathematica is able to do the integrations necessary to solve this problem using separation of variables, but it is not able to convert the implicit solution to an explicit solution.
+What is the "long-term" behavior of the velocity?

+NOTE: Mathematica is able to do the integrations necessary to solve this problem using separation of variables, but (at least for the instructor) Mathematica's Solve command failed to convert the implicit solution to an explicit solution.
 However, you can solve for t in terms of v.
-You will be able to plot this in the v-t plane as opposed to the solutions for methods 1, 2 and 3 where they were plotted in the t-v plane.
+You will be able to plot this in the v-t plane as opposed to the solutions for methods 1, 2 and 3 where solutions were plotted with v as a function of t.
 A plot of t(v) is acceptable for displaying the analytic solution.
+This difficulty should appear in your comparison of the four methods for this problem.